SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A <label> provides a caption/label for a thing, most commonly an <input>
 There are two ways of associating an <input> with a label, either nest the input within the label, or set the for attribute of the label to the id of the input.
+Any input should have exactly one <label>, or alternatively a non <label> referred to by aria-labelledby

 ###### input